DaryllFelipe/platform_demo_012/README.md

 steps
 #1: In the solution go to Data Access project and set it as the start up project for setting the ef core db context
 #2: Open the Nuget Package manager console and run the command "Update-Database"
-step #5: In the solution go to PlatformDemo project and set it as the start up project.
+#3: In the solution go to PlatformDemo project and set it as the start up project.

 And now you can run the Solution and test it